Sempi23/CryptoClustering/README.md

 4. Optimize clusters with Principal Component Analysis(PCA).
 5. Find the best value for k usin gthe PCA data.
 6. Cluster cryptocurrencies with K-means using the PCA data.
-7. Visualize an dcompare the above results to determine the impact of using fewer features to cluster the data using K-means.
+7. Visualize and compare the above results to determine the impact of using fewer features to cluster the data using K-means.

 ## Tools/Libraries Used